 “I found Hecate’s statue where I was hiding,” Tanya spoke.
 “She saved me, somehow, she made me invisible to that creature, I just came back to my queen and told her what had happened.”

-Leann spoke: “It seems like bullshit to me, you had no witness, nobody else to support your words but yourself, furthermore you have the power to reshape as Sheryl said, you could have changed your appearance conveniently, to make yourself look like this obedient woman, you could have even made yourself look like the fucking bushes you were hiding into!
+Leann spoke: “It seems like bullshit to me, you had no witness, nobody else to support your words but yourself, furthermore you have the power to shapeshift as Sheryl said, you could have changed your appearance conveniently, to make yourself look like this obedient woman, you could have even made yourself look like the fucking bushes you were hiding into!
 Hecate’s statue is fucking bullshit!
 I know you are hiding something and I will uncover it!”

 Tanya was being cornered by Leann, for the first time in a long time, old Leann was back!